 As they draw near to the heart of Jesus, the transformation they experience will feel like they’ve been set free into a life that is bursting with fruit—everywhere they go they’ll leave a trail of good impact.
 When they, like the Apostle Paul before them, can say “I determined to know nothing among you except Jesus Christ, and Him crucified” (I Corinthians 2:2), then they’ll be caught up in a caterpillar-to-butterfly transformation.
 The closer they get to Jesus, the more they’ll discover their true identity and purpose in life.

-The reality of what happens when we’re caught in the “gravitational pull” of Jesus is exactly why I’ve spent the last 18 months working on the biggest project of my life—the Jesus-Centered Bible.
+The reality of what happens when we’re caught in the “gravitational pull” of Jesus is exactly why I created the biggest project of my life—the Jesus-Centered Bible.
 With features that have never been included in a Bible before, our team’s intention was to highlight the looming presence of Jesus everywhere in Scripture.
 The story of God revolves around a person, not a set of principles.
 That’s because relationships transform us, not principles.
-So we created the kind of Bible we wished already existed—a reading experience that would draw us back to the homeless “rabboni,” again and again.~
+So we created the kind of Bible we wished already existed—a reading experience that would draw us back to the homeless “rabboni,” again and again.

 *Taken from Sermon 242, Christ Precious to Believers, preached by Charles Spurgeon on March 13, 1859.